 - Evade site controls or disregard the directions of the Mods, ModSquad or ReachOut.com staff

-- If it’s trolling, spam or malicious you will be immediately banned...
+- If a post is one of the following you will be immediately banned...

-Otherwise, the following applies ongoing (does not reset at any point):
+Otherwise, the following applies ongoing (does not reset at any point, unless stated by staff):

-- First time: a gentle email and chat about the guidelines
+- First stage: a gentle email and chat about the guidelines

-- Second time: an email and reminder about the guidelines
+- Second stage: an email and reminder about the guidelines

-- Fourth time: 2 week break - if we’ve got to this point, we might be worried that the forums are not helpful for you.
+- Fourth stage: 2 week break - if we’ve got to this point, we might be worried that the forums are not helpful for you.
 During this time: